agorago/agorago.github.io/index.md

 * Very often, there is not much of a distinction between an architect role and a developer role.
 Application developers must concentrate on one important thing -  i.e. understand the domain and write application code.
 Architects must choose the frameworks, integrate them together, establish standards and write framework code.

 So, my idea was to build a RAD (Rapid Application Development) framework to get all developers immediately productive.
 The RAD must also establish standards, conventions and provide common services required throughout the estate.

-Which lead me to WeGO!
+After a little consideration, it was evident that the framework must also act like a service mesh since it abstracts access to all services.

 # What does WeGO do?
+* WeGO is conceived as an in process service mesh.
+It allows developers to write services without worrying about transports, middlewares, horizontal services, transformations etc.
-* WeGO contains a Go Lang Library that contains framework code.
+* WeGO is a Go Lang Library that contains framework code.
+But the framework code is just the tip of the iceberg.
 * WeGO comes bundled with a code generator that generates typical boiler plate code that conforms to a stereotype. (such as a HTTP over JSON Micro Service for example)
 *  WeGO comes with documentation that talks about coding principles and how to achieve these principles.
 *  WeGO ships with examples that contain a lot of example code.